emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 }
 ```

-Here, we've imported two components—`UserProfile` and `UserIcon`—like we
-would any other JavaScript module.
-We've also defined the component's
-template in JavaScript, placing it in in a template tag within the class
-body.

-The exact syntax is up in the air and will almost certainly be different from
+Again, the exact syntax is up in the air and will almost certainly be
-this example.
-The benefit of exposing the low-level primitives first is that
+different from this example.
+The benefit of exposing the low-level primitives
-we can try out multiple competing designs relatively easily before comitting.
+first is that we can try out multiple competing designs relatively easily
-And if you don't like what we eventually decide on, you can build an
+before comitting.
+And if you don't like what we eventually decide on, you can
-alternative that is just as stable as the default implementation.
+build an alternative that is just as stable as the default implementation.

 But note that template imports are not a replacement for MU.
 They don't help
 with things like better isolation of an addon's services, or a more intuitive